Part 1: Be a part of the growth of long-term care insurance

 1. Make sure you understand each LTCi policy and its benefits

-Most LTCi policies are individually based and not as highly regulated as other insurance consumers are used to, such as life, auto, and health.
+Unlike life, auto, and health insurance, LTCi policies are individually based and less regulated.
 As a result, there is a wide amount of variance in policy benefits both among carriers and even within individual carriers.
 Make sure that your staff understands the specifics of each client’s policy benefits, as well as their usage of benefits to date.
 Many agencies count on the client or their family to deal with the carriers directly, but if there is an issue, it may result in delays in payment to your agency.

 2. Know how to bill LTCi carriers